Harbhajan

 Prior to his ascendancy during that series, Harbhajan made his ODI and Test debut in 1998.
 After a year in action, few noteworthy displays coupled with a suspect bowling action was all that emerged and he was eventually relegated to domestic cricket.
 His return after a two-year hiatus was a one filled with renewed determination that epitomized captain Sourav Ganguly's fearlessness.
 Following his stand-out performance against Australia, he forced selectors to rethink India's bowling line-up by opting for a two-pronged spin attack in tandem with Anil Kumble.
 He added further repute as a player with his pinch-hitting abilities as a tail-ender.

-In 2011, Harbhajan led the Mumbai franchise in the Champions League and emerged victorious.
-However, poor run of form in international cricket forced him out of the team and he was left out for the home series against West Indies and the tour to Australia later that year.
-Immediately, the off spinner went back to basics and improvised in his stint with Essex.
-He did get a few opportunities to come back but his shoddy performances coupled with the meteoric rise of Ravichandran Ashwin meant that he had very little opening to become the mainstay again.
+In 2011, Harbhajan led the Mumbai franchise in the Champions League and emerged victoriously.
+However, a poor run of form in international cricket forced him out of the team and he was left out for the home series against West Indies and the tour to Australia later that year.
+Immediately, the off-spinner went back to basics and improvised in his stint with Essex.
+He did get a few opportunities to come back but his shoddy performances coupled with the meteoric rise of Ravichandran Ashwin meant that he had a very little opening to become the mainstay again.

 Read More >